openmultiplayer/web/docs/scripting/functions/SetVehicleParamsSirenState.md

 ## Related Functions

+- [GetVehicleParamsSirenState](GetVehicleParamsSirenState): Returns a vehicle's siren state (on/off).
 - [GetVehicleSirenState](GetVehicleSirenState): Gets the siren state of the vehicle.
 - [GetPlayerSirenState](GetPlayerSirenState): Gets the siren state of the player's vehicle.